ShanshanLi-cobo/cobo-waas2-js-sdk/docs/OrganizationsApi.md

 Get organization information

-This operation retrieves the detailed information about the organization associated with the current API key.
+This operation retrieves the detailed information about the organization linked with current APIKey.

 ### Example